-A teeny tiny dehumidifier with enough power to remove moisture from a small room or area, the Duronic DH05 Mini Dehumidifier is one for those with the occasional need rather than more frequent humidifier battlers.
-The machine is suitable for rooms up to 15m2, so could be ideal in a utility room or other small space.
+A teeny tiny dehumidifier with enough power to remove moisture from a small room or area, the Duronic DH05 Mini Dehumidifier is for those with the occasional need rather than more frequent humidifier battlers.
+The machine is suitable for rooms up to 15m2 so that it could be ideal in a utility room or other small space.

-Though the small dehumidifier certainly can’t claim the same levels of moisture extraction and capacity as others on this list, the budget price tag is a suitable trade-off.
-The design of the machine also allows you to monitor how much water is in the tank at any one time, so you won’t be caught off guard.
+Though the small dehumidifier certainly can’t claim the same moisture extraction and capacity levels as others on this list, the budget price tag is a suitable trade-off.
+The design of the machine also allows you to monitor how much water is in the tank at any one time so that you won’t be caught off guard.

-The efficient Essentials C10DH19 Dehumidifier is great for those who just want a quick, cheap fix to the damp problem in their home.
-While it doesn't have the added functions of laundry mode or an air purifier, at this low price, you can't really complain.
+The efficient Essentials C10DH19 Dehumidifier is excellent for those who want a quick, cheap fix to the damp problem in their home.
+While it doesn't have the added functions of laundry mode or an air purifier, at this low price, you can't complain.
 We think it's a great budget dehumidifier and one of the best dehumidifiers you can buy.

-It's also worth noting that it has auto shut-off so when the tank's full the machine will stop to avoid it overflowing.
-The filter can be removed and washed for easy maintenance.
+It's also worth noting that it has auto shut-off, so the machine will stop to avoid it overflowing when the tank's full.
+In addition, the filter can be removed and washed for easy maintenance.

 Poor ventilation is the main reason for purchasing a dehumidifier.
 The majority of households regularly shower or bath, cool and wash clothes, all of which use a lot of hot water that creates steam.
-If there’s no way for the moisture to escape through windows or vents, then condensation and damp begins to build and this is where the best dehumidifier helps to prevent this from happening as well as removing excess moisture from the air to help dry your clothes.
-Here are some other specs to consider when buying a dehumidifier:
+If there’s no way for the moisture to escape through windows or vents, then condensation and dampness begin to build.
+This is where a dehumidifier helps prevent this from happening and removes excess moisture from the air to help dry your clothes.

 What type of dehumidifier should I get?

-Not to be confused with a humidifier, which does the opposite to a dehumidifier and adds moisture to the air in your home, there are two different types of dehumidifier you can buy.
-First, a compressor (sometimes known as a refrigerant) or second, a desiccant.
-Compressors can remove a larger amount of moisture per day and are cheaper to run, which desiccant dehumidifiers work better in colder temperatures and are often quieter.
+Not to be confused with a humidifier, which does the opposite of a dehumidifier and adds moisture to the air in your home, you can buy two different types of dehumidifier—first, a compressor (sometimes known as a refrigerant) or second, a desiccant.
+Compressors can remove a more significant amount of moisture per day and are cheaper to run, which desiccant dehumidifiers work better in colder temperatures and are often quieter.
 They’re also usually smaller and lighter than compressor models.

 What extraction rate and tank size should I go for?